Travelgate/documentation/kb/faqs/glossary.md

 Virtual Credit Card, a temporary card number for secure transactions.

 - **VCCCan**
-Plugin executed to cancel virtual credit card transaction.
+Plugin executed to cancel a virtual credit card transaction.

 - **VCCGen**
 Plugin executed to generate a virtual credit card for a specific transaction.